Lake Sevan: Tourism

-Satellite image of the lake by Sentinel-2A of the EU's Copernicus Programme.

 Beaches

 Lake Sevan has the only beaches in Armenia.
 They are a popular destination for the Armenians.
 Sevan's beaches provide a unique experience within the landlocked country for Armenians.
 The beaches adjacent to hotels are usually privatized.
 Numerous beaches are located along the entire lake shore.
 The most popular of them is a 2.5 km stretch on the northern shore, extending northwest from the peninsula.
 Resorts include Harsnaqar Hotel, Best Western Bohemian Resort, and numerous smaller facilities.
 Activities include swimming, sunbathing, jet skiing, windsurfing, and sailing.
 The area also includes numerous campgrounds and picnic areas for daytime use.
 A less-developed beach destination stretches along the eastern shore from Tsovagyugh to Shorzha, with numerous small cabins at Shorzha.
 The Avan Marak Tsapatagh Hotel, a Tufenkian Heritage Hotel, is a luxury resort on the undeveloped southeastern shore of the lake near Tsapatagh.

 The Armenian government pledged to "reduce the growing commercialization of rest at Lake Sevan that makes it unaffordable for most citizens struggling to find other beach options during hot Armenian summers."
 In 2011 the government established public beaches in the Sevan National Park's recreational zone.
 The first two public beaches were opened in July.
 Some 100,000 people visited the public beaches in summer of 2011.
 The beaches have free parking space, children's and sports playgrounds, toilets, medical aid stations, and rescue services.
 They are also equipped with beach couches.
 By 2014, the number of public beaches reached 11.
 Some 200,000 people took holiday there in 2014.